 - A. The complete investigation of all formal complaints of employee misconduct regardless of disposition - 1.
 Each investigation file shall be sequentially numbered within a calendar year (e.g., 10-01, 10-02).
 The case file information shall be logged into IA Pro. - 2.
-All investigative files shall be maintained for six years plus the current calendar year after the disposition of the case is resolved. - B. Investigations which result in other than a sustained finding shall be maintained under the same guidelines. - C. Additional files that are stored in the Internal Affairs office, including inquiries, collision reviews and use of force reports shall be maintained for six years plus the current calendar year.
-Personnel names will not be attached to the index information stored in IA Pro after the retention period of six years plus the current year.
+All investigative files shall be maintained for the duration of the officer's employment and a minimum of 10 years thereafter.
+Such records include all misconduct and equal employment opportunity complaints, progressive discipline imposed including written reprimands, supervisor coaching, suspensions, involuntary transfers, other disciplinary appeals and litigation records, and other records needed to comply with the requirements set forth in RCW 43.101.095 and 43.101.135. - B. Investigations which result in other than a sustained finding shall be maintained under the same guidelines. - C. Additional files that are stored in the Internal Affairs office, including inquiries, collision reviews and use of force reports shall be maintained for the duration of the officer's employment and a minimum of 10 years thereafter.